li11ianc/explaining-movie-revenue/project/project.md

 which, multiplied by 6.47e-8, leads to an expected decrease of about 1.75 in pratio.

-If a movie is a holiday release (all else held constant), its expectec pratio will decrease by about 0.92.
+If a movie is a holiday release (all else held constant), its expected pratio will decrease by about 0.92.

 Below is a comparison of the preliminary model’s AIC compared to the